intelsmartedgeons/ido-specs/doc/reference-architectures/smartedge-open-experience-kit-pwek-all-in-one.md

         pf: "p7p4"        # PF based PCI-passthrough is used
     ```

-    Set the interface name on N6 for UPF data out-side:
+    Set the interface name for N6 on the UPF side:
     ```yaml
     upf_data:
       pf: "p7p1"